 Reputational value is an outcome of stakeholder expectations of operational performance.
 The measure of that value is best evidenced by the financial consequences of stakeholder actions.
 Stakeholders reveal their expectations with the way that use their wallets to buy, lend, regulate, or otherwise do business.

 We give company leadership first-time, actionable visibility into the financial drivers that build reputational value, and help guard against its loss.
-Our metrics and services are based on more than 12 years of big data on 7300+ public companies that underlie reputational assurance solutions, reputation insurance policies and products, reputation-linked bonds, hedge fund investment strategies, and are used by S&P Dow Jones Indices to compile a stock index that has outperformed the S&P500 Index by an average of 9.4% annually.*
+Our metrics and services are based on more than 13 years of big data on more than 7000 public companies that underlie reputational assurance solutions, reputation insurance policies and products, reputation-linked bonds, hedge fund investment strategies, and are used by S&P CME/Dow Jones Indices to compile a reputation-based composite equity index that has outperformed the S&P500 Index by an average of 9.4% annually.*

-Reputations aren’t the products of popularity polls, and they can’t be managed online.
+Reputation isn’t the product of popularity polls, and it can’t be merely managed online.
 A “better” reputation comes from better operations and better communications, and it empowers a company to deliver better results, in both good times and bad.
-It’s a core, systemic asset that needs to be benchmarked and controlled before it can be protected.
+It’s a core, systemic asset that needs to be benchmarked and controlled in order to be protected.

-Building on the core direct measures of reputation value and its volatility, our two basic benchmark measures — ReputationPremium™ identification of value relative to competitors, and ConsensusTrend™ tracking of the change in unanimity of those expectations — provide clients with the reliable basis for tracking reputational value, measuring the impact of business decisions and communications efforts, and forecast future issues and opportunities.
-The Consensiv Report is an 8-page bundle of measures delivered weekly, and includes these scores, various comparative charts, and a single-page Reputation Dashboard that allows for quick reads of status.
+Building on the core direct measures of reputation value and its volatility, our two basic benchmark measures — ReputationPremium™ identification of value relative to competitors, and ValueRisk™ tracking of the change in unanimity of those expectations — provide clients with the reliable basis for tracking reputational value, measuring the impact of business decisions and communications efforts, and forecast future issues and opportunities.

-In addition to supporting real-time decision making with our reports, our objective metrics of reputational value allow for a number of critical governance, risk management and control activities that have never before been possible, and which deliver on the promise of systemic reputation management, or “SCM.”
+In addition to supporting real-time decision making with our reports, our objective metrics of reputational value allow for a number of critical governance, risk management and control review activities that have never before been possible, and which deliver on the promise of systemic reputation management, or “SRM.”